 Our primary purpose is to serve any and all victims who seek our services (unless a conflict of interest is present) but we also serve victims who have immigrant and refugee status (English and non-English speaking).
 We will give information and/or referrals if individuals do not meet our criteria for services.

 The Southwest Crisis Center (SWCC) opened its office doors in Worthington in 1984 to serve battered women in Nobles, Rock, and Pipestone Counties, later adding Jackson and Cottonwood Counties.
 The SWCC (then known as New W.A.V, 'Women Against Violence') was an outreach office of the Non-Violence Network of Southwest Minnesota in Marshall.
 In 1987, the SWCC added the Sexual Assault Program to the services provided.
 During this time there were two staff to provide all coverage, a program coordinator and an administrative assistant.
 In 1990, the name changed to the Southwest Crisis Center.
 The Sexual Assault Program provides services to all victims/survivors of sexual assault, regardless of age or gender.
 The Domestic Violence Program provides services to women and their children who have been battered by a significant person in their life.
-Most recently, we have added services for victims of human trafficking.
+In 2014 we added services for youth victims of sexual exploitation and trafficking.
+In 2020, we added children's advocacy services.

 Meet The Team